Agulis (historical village): History

 Agulis was an important center of Armenian culture and learning.
 The village was home to several notable Armenian schools, monasteries, and churches, including the Surb Astvatsatsin Church, also known as the Church of the Holy Mother of God, which was built in the 17th century.
 The church is known for its unique architectural design and its impressive wall paintings.
-The village was also home to several renowned Armenian scholars, writers, and religious leaders, including Mkhitar Gosh, who was born in Agulis and went on to become a prominent medieval Armenian scholar, lawyer, and statesman.
+The village was also home to several renowned Armenian scholars, writers, and religious leaders.
 During the 13th and 14th centuries trade among Asia Minor and Italy was provided mainly by Armenians, also many Armenian families in Agulis and Siunik were involved in the Italian trade.

 As a strategic fortress town, Agulis played a vital role in the defense of the Armenian kingdom against foreign invaders.
 The village was located along the border of the Armenian and Persian empires and was frequently attacked and occupied by hostile forces.
 Despite these challenges, Agulis remained a symbol of Armenian resistance and resilience for centuries.
 During the Seljuk invasion of Armenia in the 11th century, the village became a refuge for Armenian monks and scholars, and it played a significant role in preserving Armenian culture and language during a time of crisis.

-During the 19th and early 20th centuries, Agulis was part of the Russian Empire, and it experienced a period of relative stability and prosperity.
-However, during World War I, the Ottoman Empire, which controlled present-day Azerbaijan, launched a campaign of genocide against the Armenian people.
-The Armenians of Agulis were among the many victims of this atrocity, and the village was destroyed, and its Armenian population was forced to leave.
+Evidence of the organization of education, the art of copying manuscripts and the cultural life of Agulis dates back to the 12th-17th centuries.
+During this period, significant work was carried out in the schools and scriptoria of the Monastery of St. Thomas the Apostle and the Church of St. Christopher.
+Manuscripts distinguished by miniatures and the art of binding were copied here.
+The Monastery of St. Thomas the Apostle, which occupied a central place in the cultural life of Agulis due to its historical past, was also a repository of manuscripts.

+Since the 16th century, Agulis was one of the key trade and economic centers of Eastern Armenia.
+It was a city with active trade relations with Russia, Persia, Western Europe and India.
+Its wealthy class was made up of Armenian merchants (khodja).
+Trade in Agulis required education and was conducted within the framework of the Armenian trade school, the center of which was New Jugha.

+In the 16th century, with the rise of the Safavid dynasty to power in Persia, Agulis became part of the Safavid Persian Empire.

+In the 17th century, Zakaria Aguletsi called Agulis by the name "Dasht".
+After the destruction of the nearby important trade center of Jugha by the Persian authorities and the forced resettlement of most of the local Armenians deep into Persia, Agulis became a large city, the population of which reached 10 thousand people by the end of the 17th century, which was due to the fact that it was not affected by the deportation.
+Here, at the school of the monastery of St. Thomas the Apostle, the founder of the famous Ovnatanyan family of artists, a prominent Armenian artist and ashugh Naghash Hovnatan received his education.